 Then add your education and experience.
 You have a bit more space here than on a one-page resume, but you don’t have to include every job you ever held (or, again, your high school education).
 Only include the experiences that feel relevant to the type of jobs you’ll be applying for.

-If you haven’t done the keyword exercise I described in the resume section above, now is the time to do it.
+If you haven’t done the keyword exercise from the resume section above, now is the time to do it.
 Because your LinkedIn profile is a web page, it’s even easier for recruiters and hiring managers to look for those keywords, and they might even help you pop up in search results.
 Don’t overdo it by stuffing as many keywords in as you can — you want your profile to read like you’re a human, not a robot — but pepper the most relevant ones throughout your profile so that they help to position you the way you want.

 Finally, this may be social media, but it’s also a very professional space.
 Proofread your profile several times.
 Have a professional photo — it doesn’t have to be stiff or super formal, but it shouldn’t be informal, or of low quality.